top of page

 You have certain rights regarding protected health information that we maintain about you, including rights to:

 • Ask us to correct your medical and other records.
 You can ask us to correct health or other information about you that you think is incorrect or incomplete.
-Contact us at the information below to ask us how to do this.
+We are not required to agree to make the change.
+For example, we will not generally change our information if we did not create the medical information or if we believe that the medical information is correct.
+If we accept your amendment request, we will make reasonable efforts to inform others, including people you name, of the amendment and include the changes in any future disclosures of your medical information.
+Contact us using the information below to ask us how to do this.
 We may say “no” to your request, but we’ll tell you why in writing within 60 days.

 • Request confidential communications.
 You can ask us to contact you in a specific way (for example, home or office phone) or to send mail to a different address.
 We will say, “yes” to all reasonable requests.